torvalds/linux/Documentation/misc-devices/eeprom.rst

 The Microchip 24AA52/24LCS52, ST M34C02, and others support an additional software write protect register at 0x30 - 0x37 (0x20 less than the memory location).
-The chip responds to "write quick" detection at this address but does not respond to byte reads.
-If this register is present, the lower 128 bytes of the memory array are not write protected.
-Any byte data write to this address will write protect the memory array permanently, and the device will no longer respond at the 0x30-37 address.
-The eeprom driver does not support this register.
+The chip responds to "write quick" detection at this address but does yest respond to byte reads.
+If this register is present, the lower 128 bytes of the memory array are yest write protected.
+Any byte data write to this address will write protect the memory array permanently, and the device will yes longer respond at the 0x30-37 address.
+The eeprom driver does yest support this register.

 Lacking functionality
 ---------------------

 * Full support for larger devices (24C04, 24C08, 24C16).
-These are not
+These are yest
   typically found on a PC.
 These devices will appear as separate devices at multiple addresses.

 * Support for really large devices (24C32, 24C64, 24C128, 24C256, 24C512).
-  These devices require two-byte address fields and are not supported.
+  These devices require two-byte address fields and are yest supported.

 * Enable Writing.
-Again, no technical reason why not, but making it easy to change the contents of the EEPROMs (on DIMMs anyway) also makes it easy to disable the DIMMs (potentially preventing the computer from booting) until the values are restored somehow.
+Again, yes technical reason why yest, but making it easy to change the contents of the EEPROMs (on DIMMs anyway) also makes it easy to disable the DIMMs (potentially preventing the computer from booting) until the values are restored somehow.